Hodegetria: Italian tradition

 An Italian tradition relates that the original icon of Mary attributed to Luke, sent by Eudocia to Pulcheria from Palestine, was a large circular icon only of her head.
 When the icon arrived in Constantinople, it was fitted in as the head in a very large rectangular icon of Mary holding the Christ child; it is this composite icon that became the one historically known as the Hodegetria.
 Another tradition states that when the last Latin Emperor of Constantinople, Baldwin II, fled Constantinople in 1261, he took this original circular portion of the icon with him.
 It remained in the possession of the Angevin dynasty, who likewise had it inserted into a larger image of Mary and the Christ child, which is presently enshrined above the high altar of the Benedictine Abbey church of Montevergine.
 Unfortunately, over the centuries this icon has been subjected to repeated repainting, so that it is difficult to determine what the original image of Mary's face would have looked like.
 However, Guarducci also claims that in 1950 an ancient image of Mary at the Church of Santa Francesca Romana was determined to be a very exact, but reverse mirror image of the original circular icon that was made in the 5th century and brought to Rome, where it has remained until the present.

 An Italian "original" icon of the Hodegetria in Rome features in the crime novel Death and Restoration (1996) by Iain Pears, in the Jonathan Argyll series of art history mysteries.

 It gives its name to the church of Santa Maria Odigitria al Tritone in Rome.

+The Italian tradition spread also to Malta in the sixteenth century and the Chapel of Our Lady of Itria is dedicated to the Hodegetria.

+Position Variations

+Throughout the years, the position of the Christ Child has changed.
+The Hodegetria position is considered the first and possibly the original style attributed to Luke.

+There are several variations of the position.
+The Christ Child is on her left arm.
+In one version, the Christ Child looks away from the Virgin Mary.
+In a second version, he looks at the viewer.
+In the third and final version, he looks toward the Virgin Mary.
+In some versions, the child is on her right arm.
+Throughout history, there have been variations of the position.

+The position is known as Our Lady of the Sign, Nikopoios, Platitera, and in Italian Nostra Signora del Segno was also popular.
+The Virgin Mary holds the Christ Child in her lap, and he is looking at the viewer.
+The Christ Child is in the center.
+The position is very common in early Greek-Italian Byzantine art.
+The position was typically painted on the dome of early churches.
+Another version is known as the Glykophilousa (Virgin of the Sweet Kiss), Eleusa Virgin (Virgin of Compassion), and Pelagonitissa (Playing child) are interchanged.